mzazon/awesome-cloud-projects/azure/elastic-web-applications-vm-scaling/elastic-web-applications-vm-scaling.md

 6. **Configure Load Balancer Health Probes and Backend Pool**:

    Load Balancer health probes continuously monitor the health of your web application instances, ensuring traffic is only routed to healthy VMs.
-This configuration creates custom health endpoints and implements advanced probe settings for optimal availability and performance monitoring.
+This configuration optimizes health probe settings for better availability and performance monitoring.
 Proper health probe configuration is essential for maintaining high availability during scaling operations.

    ```bash
    # Update health probe with custom settings